Zeioth/garbage-day.nvim/README.md

 # garbage-day.nvim
-LSP garbage collector that free RAM memmory by stopping LSP clients while you are not using them.
+LSP garbage collector that free RAM memory by stopping LSP clients while you are not using them.

 ## Requirements
 * This plugin has no external dependencies.